-The permitted reasons for going into a closed meeting are:
+Click here for a listing of the permitted reasons for going into a closed meeting.

 If a member of the public has a complaint about a meeting or portion of a meeting being closed, and are unable to relieve their concerns by speaking with a member of council, that person is asked to fill out the following Closed Session Complaint Form